RuiBorgesDev/Stalkiana/README.md

 ## Prerequisites

-- .NET SDK 8.0 installed on your machine;
+- .NET SDK 8.0 or higher installed on your machine (you can donwload and install it from [here](https://dotnet.microsoft.com/en-us/download/dotnet));
 - Instagram cookies;

 ## Installation